ppy/osu-wiki/news/2015/2015-04-17-march-2015-monthly-ranking-charts.md

 series: beatmap_spotlights
 ---

 The Ranking Charts for March 2015 have just been released and [can be found here](https://osu.ppy.sh/p/chart?ch=MONTH1503)!
 Along with that, we updated the Spring Season of the [Ranking Charts long-term leaderboard](https://docs.google.com/spreadsheets/d/1rgaKVJj_MDo0PwGrGXbKRVzjE9fhOUb4XZXRsOjTaoQ/pubhtml)!
-This month ::Kyshiro::{ user=640611 }, [\_Gezo\_](https://osu.ppy.sh/users/481582), ::alienflybot::{ user=636114 } and [Fullerene-](https://osu.ppy.sh/users/2531335) picked the maps for the Monthly Ranking Charts.
+This month ::Kyshiro::{ user=640611 }, ::\_Gezo\_::{ user=481582 }, ::alienflybot::{ user=636114 } and ::Fullerene-::{ user=2531335 } picked the maps for the Monthly Ranking Charts.

 ## Ranking Charts Creation